Oliver Travel Trailers

 Leave Time for Unplanned, Frequent Stops for Breaks and Walks

-There are quite a few things that you can plan when taking a trip to enjoy RV travel with pets.
+There are quite a few things you can plan when taking a trip to enjoy RV travel with pets.
 However, always remember to leave time in your travel plans for the unexpected needs that will arise.
-For example, your pet may need to take more bathroom breaks than you originally expected.
+For example, your pet may need to take more bathroom breaks than you initially expected.

 Prepare Your Pet-Friendly Gear in Advance